-Room to Read began 2020 with the promise of celebration as its 1,600 staff members around the world approached the major milestone of supporting 20 million children during its 20th anniversary year.
+Room to Read began 2020 with the promise of the celebration of its 20th anniversary year.
 Then the pandemic struck.
-The third episode of our series #unexpected.

 The COVID-19 pandemic drastically impacted the opportunities for many students to learn, but also created openings for innovation, rethinking and collaborative efforts to sustain education in very challenging circumstances.